Top UN court says Israel's presence in occupied Palestinian territories is illegal and should end

 The Palestinians presented arguments in February along with 49 other nations and three international organizations.

-Erwin van Veen, a senior research fellow at the Clingendael think tank in The Hague, said that if the court rules that Israel’s policies in the West Bank and east Jerusalem breach international law, that is unlikely to change Israeli policies but it would “isolate Israel further internationally, at least from a legal point of view.”
+Erwin van Veen, a senior research fellow at the Clingendael think tank in The Hague, said that if the court rules that Israel’s policies in the West Bank and east Jerusalem breach international law, it would “isolate Israel further internationally, at least from a legal point of view.”

 He said such a ruling would “worsen the case for occupation.
 It removes any kind of legal, political, philosophical underpinning of the Israeli expansion project.”